weather365

 Major cities such as Indianapolis and Cincinnati were included in these warnings when heavy rain and thunderstorms were forecasted to move slowly across the region over the next 24 hours.

-Strong, slow-moving thunderstorms capable of unleashing torrential rainfall could lead to dangerous flash flooding in areas receiving the heaviest precipitation.
+Strong, slow-moving thunderstorms capable of producing heavy rainfall could result in significant flash flooding in areas receiving the highest precipitation totals.

 Earlier on Sunday, parts of Iowa had already experienced flash flooding, with the city of Des Moines under a flash flood warning during the morning hours.